Angell Street

 Angell Street is a major one-way thoroughfare on the East Side of Providence, Rhode Island.
 It was named for Thomas Angell, an early settler in Providence.

 Route

 Angell Street runs roughly east to west across the East Side of Providence.
-The street begins in Wayland at the Henderson Bridge and extends westward down College Hill, where it bisects the Brown University campus.
+The street begins in Wayland at the Henderson Bridge and extends westward, bisecting the Brown University campus and then continuing down College Hill.
 The street ends at Benefit Street, immediately east of the First Baptist Church in America, where its path becomes Thomas and later Steeple streets.

 Angell intersects other thoroughfares in the area, including Thayer Street and Hope Street.